nathanramoscfa/etradebot/docs/source/index.rst

 a `FREE consultation <https://calendly.com/nrcapitalmanagement/etradebot>`_ to learn more or discuss how ETradeBot can fit into your trading strategy.

-.. warning:: ETradeBot is experimental software.
+.. warning:: ETradeBot is experimental software and is in early development.
 Test on small dollar accounts only.
 This project is not affiliated with E-Trade or any other financial institution.
 By using ETradeBot, you agree to the `disclaimer <https://etradebot.readthedocs.io/en/latest/disclaimer.html>`_.
 The developer is not responsible for any losses incurred from the use of ETradeBot.
 Use at your own risk.

 Features
 ========